nanoc/nanoc.app/content/docs/basics.md

 The `:post` and `:last` snapshots will usually be the same.
 The difference is that `:last` is a moving snapshot: it always refers to the last compiled content. `:last` may refer to `:raw` or `:pre` early on, but may point to `:post` later.
 Also, there will _always_ be a `:last` snapshot but not necessary a `:post` snapshot; items that are not laid out will not have one.

 Binary items cannot have snapshots.

-### Variables

-When compiling items with filters that support adding code to the item or the layout (such as ERB and Haml), several variables are made available.
-These variables are:

-`@item_rep`
-: The item representation that is currently being compiled.

-`@item`
-: The item that is currently being compiled.

-`@items`
-: The list of all items, including ones that have not yet been compiled.

-`@layout`
-: The layout that is currently being used in the layout phase.

-`@layouts`
-: The list of all layouts.

-`@config`
-: The site configuration as a hash.

-`@site`
-: The site.

-To get an item attribute, use the [`Nanoc::Item#[]`](/docs/api/Nanoc/Item.html#%5B%5D-instance_method) method and pass the attribute key as a symbol, e.g. `@item[:author]`.

 Layouts
 -------